snyssen/infra-snyssen.be/README.md

 ### The `streaming` stack

 The streaming stack offers all kind of streaming services, mainly through [Jellyfin](https://jellyfin.org) (accessible on `streaming.your.domain`).
 It also provides some *Arrs apps for library management.

+### The `piped` stack

+[Piped](https://github.com/TeamPiped/Piped) is a self-hostable alternative front-end for Youtube.
+It provides better privacy, ads and sponsors blocking.
+It can be accessed on `yt.your.domain`.

+### The `git` and `cicd` stacks

+The git stack provides a [Gitea](https://gitea.io/en-us/) instance at `git.your.domain`.
+This Gitea instance can be used to store git repositories, built packages, and to do project management and documentation.
+It has an accompanying "cicd" stack that deploys a [Drone](https://www.drone.io) instance (at `drone.your.domain`) for all your CI/CD needs.

+### The `dashboard` stack

+This stack provides a starting page to easily access all of the other deployed services as well as any other webpage you would like.
+Currently it uses [Heimdall](https://heimdall.site), but I am quite disappointed by the current offering of self-hosted starting pages, so I am thinking of creating my own when I get the time.
+The dashboard is accessible at `dash.your.domain`.

 ## Server schedule